Kiwilin920/smart-home-control/README.md

   # Smart Home Control Website

   This is a code bundle for Smart Home Control Website.
-The original project is available at https://www.figma.com/design/PZKvbOs1to0vfFcmt9VBrK/Smart-Home-Control-Website.

   ## Running the code